 End Sub

-Solution: Using a Variable-condition loop - the number of repetitions is NOT known in advance.
+Using a variable-condition loop - the number of repetitions is NOT

 Dim A, B As Integer